unadlib/fronts/README.md

-# fronts
+# Fronts

-A progressive micro frontends framework for building Web applications, and it's based on the module federation of Webpack.
+`Fronts` is a progressive micro frontends framework for building Web applications, and it's based on the module federation of Webpack.

 ## Motivation